JamieNagy/disaster-servival/README.md

 ## Results and Analysis

-- **Model Performance**: The notebook documents the model performance during cross-validation, showing accuracy and other relevant metrics.
+- **Model Performance**: The notebook documents the models' performance during cross-validation, showing accuracy and other relevant metrics.
-- **Final Accuracy**: The model achieved a development accuracy of 84.14%.
-However, the test submission accuracy was 77.27%, indicating room for improvement.
+- **Final Accuracy**: The best model achieved a development accuracy of 84.14%.

 ## Future Improvements